gnolang/gno/docs/reference/stdlibs/std/banker.md

 #### Parameters
 - `BankerType` - type of Banker to get:
     - `BankerTypeReadonly` - read-only access to coin balances
-    - `BankerTypeOrigSend` - full access to coins sent with the transaction that calls the banker
+    - `BankerTypeOriginSend` - full access to coins sent with the transaction that calls the banker
     - `BankerTypeRealmSend` - full access to coins that the realm itself owns, including the ones sent with the transaction
     - `BankerTypeRealmIssue` - able to issue new coins